$1,125,000

-There are 0 active listings in Savoy Subdivision and a median sold price of $900K.
+There are 1 active listings in Savoy Subdivision with a median list price of $1.1M and a median sold price of $1.0M.

 Savoy Subdivision is a residential neighborhood located in Austin, Texas, within the 78748 zip code in Travis County.
 The neighborhood sits in south Austin near the intersection of Slaughter Lane and Manchaca Road, approximately 11 miles south of the Texas State Capitol.
 The area is bounded by other south Austin subdivisions and sits between MoPac Expressway (Loop 1) to the west and I-35 to the east.
 Manchaca Road and Slaughter Lane serve as the primary commercial corridors in the vicinity.